lshug/first-order-model-tf/README.md

 **What ops are used in or necessary for the models?**

 See [OPS.md](OPS.md) for the list of ops that are necessary for each of the three modules, along with notes about TF Lite delegate compatibility.
 The list is generated from tflite files, using tflite_ops function in utils.py.
 Directly built modules and SavedModels use some other ops, but those are fused/converted/erased during tflite conversion and aren't actually necessary for the model's functioning.

+**What's with the weird tf.functions at the top of animate.py?**

+They're there to prevent numpy-to-tensor conversion from executing eagerly.
+Without those, data would first be loaded into cpuland and then moved to GPU with \_Send op.
+That can be costly, especially in a loop.

 **What would it take to add training support?**